pkeane93/comparadevis/README.md

 **Live demo:** https://comparadevis.sliplane.app/

-Upload 2-5 contractor quotes (French PDFs) for the same job and get a side-by-side comparison: a table of line items, the discrepancies between the quotes, and a reasoned recommendation.
+Upload 2-5 contractor quotes (PDFs, in any language) for the same job and get a side-by-side comparison: a table of line items, the discrepancies between the quotes, and a reasoned recommendation.
 Built for syndics and co-ownership councils.